 And because there’s no solid foundation underneath your relational house, you’ll never want to leave the house for fear that it will all come crashing down if you take so much as one STEP toward the front door.

 - Self-blame.
 Because if you only base your value one someone else’s ability to recognize it, what else is there to do?

-It kills me to acknowledge the extent to which I let confusion from mixed signals (& the subsequent need to investigate/answer seek), waste my time.
+It kills me to acknowledge the extent to which I let confusion from mixed signals (and the subsequent need to investigate/answer seek) waste my time.

-Looking back, the saddest part about it is that I devalued the preciousness of my own time far greater than anyone’s mixed signals ever did.
+Looking back, the saddest part about it is that I devalued myself far greater than anyone’s mixed signals ever did.

-Here’s why mixed signals happen, how to decode them & what you need to know…
+Here’s why mixed signals in relationships happen, how to decode them, and what you need to know…